Michigan Volunteers of America programs.

 The national, non-profit organization known as Volunteers of America also operates in Michigan.
 The staff, volunteers, and partner organizations are committed to helping people in need rebuild their lives, gain stability, and make it through a short term, difficult period.
 The Michigan groups focus on addressing housing, homelessness, providing emergency assistance and other support.
 Volunteers of America can assist the most vulnerable among us, such as the elderly, infants, disabled, and sick.
 Some of the main services available are listed below.

 Adopt-A-Family will match families in need of Christmas joy with individual and/or corporate sponsors.
 These companies or individuals will in effect adopt the individual for the Thanksgiving or Christmas holidays.
 The non-profit will arrange for them to get toys, new clothes, gifts, and even a free wonderful Christmas dinner.
 Also please donate if you can, as your gift will make a different and bring holiday joy to the less fortunate.
+This free holiday service is offered statewide, and more details on Michigan Volunteers of America Adopt a Family.

 Coats for Kids are collected at the Eastwood Towne Centre and disbursed to both adults and children in need.
 This will help keep the less fortunate warm during the cold Michigan winter months.
 The New Hope Day Center can be reached at (517) 489-5296.